MahediKamal/F1.VISA.USA/README.md

 ## 🧾 Visa Process

 ### Filling DS-160 Form
-- Don't make any mistake, Its very important. link of DS-160 https://ceac.state.gov/GenNIV/Default.aspx
+- Don't make any mistakes, it's very important. link of DS-160 https://ceac.state.gov/GenNIV/Default.aspx
-- You must fill this form before you schedule your visa aapointment.
+- You must fill out this form before you schedule your visa appointment.

 ### SEVIS Fee Payment
-- Try do this payment at lest 7 days before you visa interview date.
-This is the link for sevis payment-
+- Try to make this payment at least 7 days before your visa interview date.
+This is the link for SEVIS payment-
-- You can do this latter, aftter secedulinng you visa date
+- You can do this later, after securing your visa date
+- If you try to use your Bangladeshi card, then there is a limitation on the maximum transaction amount.
+For my City Bank Visa card, it was 290 USD.
+So I have to make a request to increase my transaction amount through this page- https://positivepay.thecitybank.com/cards/

 ### Scheduling VAC and Embassy Appointments
 - Go to this site to schedule your visa interview date: https://www.ustraveldocs.com/bd/en/
-- You have to make a payment, and get an initial visa intervew date.
+- You have to make a payment and get an initial visa interview date.
-- Now you can reshedule the date if you want.
+- Now you can reschedule the date if you want.
 If you frequently visit the website to reschedule your visa date, you may get temporarily blocked.
 To avoid this, you should use this group to reschedule your visa appointment: https://t.me/+NEcX-i-m1_9jMTU1
 - I got a visa date within 3 weeks using this group.

 ### Required Visa Documents